sabrinacamp2/Non-Terra-GCP/Introduction to GCP VMs and using Terra notebook environments.md

 		I recommend this because the Terra docker images are huge, and if you will be utilizing other ones, the boot disk may quickly run out of space.
 Consider creating your own book disk image with the Terra docker images you will be using.
 1. Set up gcloud authentication.
    - With newer versions of gcloud, it's no longer possible to authenticate on a machine that doesn't have a web browser (like the GCP VM).
 The new Instructions below for authenticating a machine without a web browser is from the [google cloud SDK documentation](https://cloud.google.com/sdk/docs/authorizing#auth-login) You _should_ only have to do this once, because the credentials are stored on the persistent disk and could be used with any VM. _I think?_
-		1. Run the following command in the GCP VM:
+		1. Once inside Terra docker, run the following command in the GCP VM:
 		   ```bash
 		   gcloud auth login --no-browser
 			```
 		2. Copy the long command that begins with `gcloud auth login --remote-bootstrap="`
 		3. Paste and run this command on the command line of a different terminal (e.g. your local terminal) that has gcloud installed
-		4. Copy the long URL output from the alternative terminal and paste it back to the first machine.
+		4. Copy the long URL output from the alternative terminal and paste it back to the first machine terminal.
 Press enter.
 You should now be authenticated.
 1. Transfer Terra persistent disk data to GCP persistent disk
 	- Before performing these steps, I would recommend doing your best to clean up your Terra PD, deleting what you no longer need.
 Similar to cleaning before you move apartments, there is no need to bring junk to a new place!